ROBMYERS1856/University-of-Minnesota-/U of MN CyberSEC - ELK Stack Project/ELK Stack Project.md

 - What is the main advantage of automating configuration with Ansible?
   * One main advantage is Ansible is an open-source tool.
   * Ansible uses a simple syntax written in YAML, called playbooks.
-  * Ansible lets you define your hosts (remote machines) and allows you to control them via SSH.
+  * Ansible lets you define your hosts (remote machines) and allows you to control multiple servers via SSH.
   * Automation advantage vs manual configuration is time.
 That is why Ansible is such a usefull tool.
   * Automation with Ansible also reduces the chance of errors and improves consistantcy